Hasuzawa/virtual_shop_backend/README.md

 # virtual_shop_backend
 This is the backend of a virtual shop project.
+There is <b>no</b> actual transaction involving real money.

 I have created an account with read-only permission that can be used to view the admin page.
 | username | password |